Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Strongly asymptotic rays

 \section{Strongly asymptotic rays}

 In this section we prove Theorem \ref{thm : strongasym}.
-Throughout this section $\nu^{+}$ is a lamination as in $\S$\ref{subsec : endinv} and $(\nu^{-},\nu^{+})$ is a narrow pair, where $\nu^{-}$ is a marking.
-Our strategy to prove the theorem is the same as the one for the proof of the Recurrent Ending Lamination Theorem (Theorem \ref{thm : recel}) in \cite[\S 4]{bmm1}.
-Let $r_{\nu^{\pm}}$ be a WP geodesic ray with prescribed itinerary with narrow end invariant and bounded annular coefficients (see Theorem \ref{thm : inftyray}).
+Throughout this section the pair $(\nu^{-},\nu^{+})$ is a narrow pair, where $\nu^{+}$ is a lamination as in $\S$\ref{subsec : endinv} and $\nu^{-}$ is a marking.
+Our strategy to prove the theorem is the same as the one in \cite[\S 4]{bmm1} for the proof of the Recurrent Ending Lamination Theorem (Theorem \ref{thm : recel}).
+Let $r_{\nu^{\pm}}$ be a WP geodesic ray with prescribed itinerary as in Theorem \ref{thm : inftyray}, where the end invariant $(\nu^{-},\nu^{+})$ is narrow and has bounded annular coefficients.
 For simplicity denote $r_{\nu^{\pm}}$ by $r$.
 Suppose that $r'$ is a geodesic ray which is not strongly asymptotic to $r$ and its ending lamination is contained in $\nu^{+}$.
-In Narrow Visibility Theorem (Theorem \ref{thm : narrowvis}) we show that there is a bi-infinite geodesic $g$ strongly asymptotic to the ray $r$ in the forward time and asymptotic to $r'$ in the backward time, i.e. $r$ is visible.
-Moreover any measured lamination with bounded length along both $r$ and $r'$ has bounded length along $g$.
+In the Narrow Visibility Theorem (Theorem \ref{thm : narrowvis}) we show that there is a bi-infinite geodesic $g$ strongly asymptotic to the ray $r$ in the forward time and asymptotic to $r'$ in the backward time, i.e. $r$ is visible.
+Note that any measured lamination with bounded length along both $r$ and $r'$ has bounded length along $g$.
 Let $\mathcal{L}$ be an ending measured lamination of $r'$.
 By Lemma \ref{lem : dlendmeas} $\mathcal{L}$ has bounded length along $r'$.
-Now the forward ending lamination of $r'$ is $\nu^{+}$.
-So the support of $\mathcal{L}$ is a sublamination of $\nu^{+}$.
+Now the forward ending lamination of $r'$ is $\nu^{+}$, so the support of $\mathcal{L}$ is a sublamination of $\nu^{+}$.
 Then Proposition \ref{prop : suppnu+bddl} implies that $\mathcal{L}$ has bounded length along $r$ too.
 Consequently $\mathcal{L}$ has bounded length along $g$ in both the forward and the backward time.
 But this violates the convexity of the length of measured laminations along WP geodesics (Theorem \ref{thm : convlf}).
 Thus we may conclude that the rays $r$ and $r'$ are strongly asymptotic.
 In other words, the forward ending lamination determines the strong asymptotic class of rays with narrow end invariant and bounded annular coefficients.